brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 However, it was my first time out of my comfort zone and away from home, heading to a country where everything wants to kill you.

 It’s not a joke.

-Ok here’s why, there I was entering the gates of my new dorm, New College Village which was conveniently located right across the school.
+I entered the gates of my new dorm, New College Village, which was conveniently located right across the school.